 Message delivery rate | message_stats.deliver_get_details.rate |

-Other message stats | message_stats.* (see HTTP API reference) |
+Other message stats |

 A system that uses messaging is almost always distributed.
 In such systems it is often not immediately obvious which component is misbehaving.
 Every single part of the system, including applications, should be monitored and investigated.

 Some infrastructure-level and RabbitMQ metrics can show presence of an unusual system behaviour or issue but can't pinpoint the root cause.
 For example, it is easy to tell that a node is running out of disk space but not always easy to tell why.
-This is where application metrics come in: they can help identify a run-away publisher, a repeatedly failing consumer, a consumer that cannot keep up with the rate, even a downstream service that's experiencing a slowdown (e.g. a missing index in a database used by the consumers).
+This is where application metrics come in: they can help identify a run-away publisher, a repeatedly failing consumer, a consumer that cannot keep up with the rate, or even a downstream service that's experiencing a slowdown (e.g. a missing index in a database used by the consumers).

 What metrics applications track can be system-specific but some are relevant to most systems: